BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/good_legacy.md

 - Heroic Resolve

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Loremaster** `ACTIVE` - At any point during his Activation, Floi can spend a Will Point to choose a single enemy model within 12" and Line of Sight of himself.
+- **Loremaster** `ACTIVE`

+At any point during his Activation, Floi can spend a Will Point to choose a single enemy model within 12" and Line of Sight of himself.
 If he does, then for the remainder of the turn friendly models within 6" of Floi gain a bonus of +1 To Wound against the chosen model both when making Strikes and when making Shooting Attacks.

-- **The Living Lore** `PASSIVE` - Whenever a friendly model slays an enemy Hero or Monster model that Floi can draw Line of Sight to, Floi may regain a Will Point spent earlier in the battle.
+- **The Living Lore** `PASSIVE`

+Whenever a friendly model slays an enemy Hero or Monster model that Floi can draw Line of Sight to, Floi may regain a Will Point spent earlier in the battle.

 </div>